-7 One-third of these options vest on the one-year anniversary of the grant date, with the remainder vesting in equal monthly installments over the remaining two years, subject to continued service through each applicable vesting date.
+For all grants excluding the September 29, 2023 grants, one-third of these options vest on the one-year anniversary of the grant date, with the remainder vesting in equal monthly installments over the remaining two years, subject to continued service through each applicable vesting date.
+For the September 29, 2023 grants, one-fourth of the restricted shares vested on the grant date, one-fourth on the one-year anniversary, and the remainder vesting in twenty-four equal installments monthly thereafter, subject to continued service through each applicable vesting date.